eXascaleInfolab/TSM-Bench/systems/integration/README.md

 # System Integration

 ## Prerequisites
-- The benchmark needs to be ran once
+- The benchmark needs to be run once
 - The system needs to provide a Python connection
 - The system needs to support csv format for data loading